ultralytics/mkdocs/README.md

 pip install mkdocs-ultralytics-plugin
 ```

-# Usage
+## Usage 📘

-To enable the plugin in your MkDocs project, add it to the `plugins` section of your `mkdocs.yml` file:
+To integrate the plugin into your MkDocs project, simply add the plugin to the `plugins` section in your `mkdocs.yml` configuration:

 ```yaml
 plugins: